Read This First

 Prompt 5: ChatGPT suggested using credence in low-evidence contexts.
 I want to push back.
 Despite its etymological ties, credence is currently used in scientific fields to denote a degree of belief that maps to the degree of relevant evidence.
 Right?

-The section works by contrast: Suggested Terminology Adjustments as a defining term and Contexts Without Accompanying Evidence as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Suggested Terminology Adjustments as a defining term and Contexts Without Accompanying Evidence as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Suggested Terminology Adjustments distinct from Contexts Without Accompanying Evidence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Suggested Terminology Adjustments distinct from Contexts Without Accompanying Evidence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 In scientific and philosophical usage, credence refers to a degree of belief that reflects the weight of evidence supporting a particular hypothesis or claim.